Plenty of marketers and salespeople use “demand generation” and “lead generation” interchangeably.

-Demand generation can be broken down into three phases: create demand, identify demand, and nurture demand.
+Demand generation can be broken down into five phases:

-Each phase feeds into the next and creates a never-ending marketing loop whose ultimate goal is to get people interested enough in your product or service to buy it.
+Each phase feeds into the next and creates a never-ending marketing loop whose ultimate goal is to get potential buyers interested enough in your product or service to buy it and stay happy customers.
 How you create demand will depend on your business.

 You can use different types of content depending on your target audience.
 For example, you might create informative blog content on your brand’s website in hopes that someone who might need your product will see it.
 Or, you might create thought leadership content from subject matter experts.
-Or, you may consider paying for advertisements on the web.
+Or, you may consider paying for ads on Facebook or LinkedIn.

 There’s no right or wrong way to pursue demand generation, but it may take some trial and error to find the most effective route for your business.

-Lead generation is a part of the demand generation process.
-However, although it’s a part of demand generation, they are not necessarily the same thing.
+Lead generation is part of the demand generation process.

-On its own, lead generation leverages the awareness generated by successful demand generation strategies and helps to transform them into real ‘leads’ or those who are interested in your product by getting them to “raise their hand” on an offer.
+On its own, lead generation leverages the awareness generated by successful demand generation strategies and helps to capture them into real ‘leads’ or those who are interested in your product by getting them to “raise their hand” on an offer.

-It’s easier to think of it in terms of a road trip.
-If demand generation is the trip, then lead generation is the vehicle.
+It’s easier to think of it in terms of farming.
+If demand degeneration is the sowing & watering of the soil, then lead generation is the harvest.

-Together, demand generation and lead generation help get customers from point A to point B, from awareness to interest.
+Together, demand generation and lead generation help get potential customers from point A to point B: from awareness to interest.

-For readers, the price of content can be as simple as an email address.
-However, for marketers, that email address is invaluable as it presents a direct line of communication with a potential lead.
+For readers, they can get a piece of content in exchange for an email address.
+And, for marketers, that email address gives you a direct line of communication with a potential lead.

-So, should you prioritize demand generation or lead generation?
+So, should you prioritize demand generation or lead generation in your marketing efforts?

-Demand generation makes people aware of your business’s products and services.
+Demand generation makes prospective customers aware of your business’s products and services.